 Ian Jones, Vice President for Faculty Relations

 Ian Jones ’22 is from Charlotte, North Carolina.
 He received a B.A. in Political Science from Grove City College.
 Before law school, he interned with International Justice Mission.
 This summer, Ian will work as an intern for the Honorable Robert J. Conrad, Jr. of the United States District Court for the Western District of North Carolina in Charlotte.

 Bill Re, Vice President for Finances

 Bill Re ’21 grew up in Illinois outside Chicago.
 He received his Bachelor of Arts in Philosophy and Law & Society from American University in Washington, DC.
-Prior to attending law school, Bill was an associate director of the Virginia Catholic Conference in Richmond, VA.
-This past summer, he worked in the General Counsel’s Office for the Governor of Kentucky.
-Next summer, Bill will work as a summer associate at Foley & Lardner in Milwaukee.
+Prior to attending law school, Bill was an associate director at the Virginia Catholic Conference in Richmond, VA.
+During his 1L summer, Bill worked in the General Counsel’s Office for the Governor of Kentucky.
+Most recently, Bill was a summer associate at Foley & Lardner in Milwaukee.

 Chris Baldacci, Vice President for Membership

 Chris Baldacci ’22 is from Chicago, Illinois.
 He is a graduate of Patrick Henry College, where he studied government and philosophy.
-Before law school, he worked briefly for the Federal Communications Commission.
-This coming summer, he will work as an intern for the Honorable Trevor N. McFadden of the U.S. District Court for the District of Columbia.
+During law school he served as a judicial intern for the Honorable Trevor N. McFadden of the U.S. District Court for the District of Columbia.
+After graduation, he will clerk for the Honorable Jerry E. Smith on the Fifth Circuit Court of Appeals.
 He is also involved with the law school’s extramural moot court team.
 Outside of school, he enjoys reading classic fiction and hiking with his wife.